pingcap/docs-dm/en/get-started.md

 * We use `black-white-list` to limit the scope of this task to database `dmtest`.

-* The `loaders` section defines where to find the output of each instance of Mydumper that was executed by the respective instance of DM-worker.
+* The `loaders` section defines where to find the output of each instance of Mydumper that was executed by the respective MySQL source.

 The `dmctl` tool is an interactive client that facilitates interaction with the DM cluster.
 You use it to start tasks, query task status, et cetera.
 Start the tool by executing `dmctl -master-addr :8261` to get the interactive prompt: